thecodingmachine/html.renderer/doc/for_template_developers.md

 Here is what you could add in your template installer:

+// TODO: fix this with real code from bootstrapTemplate!
 ```php
 // Let's create the template renderer
 $bootstrapRenderer = InstallUtils::getOrCreateInstance("bootstrapRenderer", "Mouf\\Html\\Renderer\\FileBasedRenderer", $moufManager);